seanbradley/Canteen/src/README.rst

 Fix blog posts to render HTML tags.

-Enable compiling of altered .scss files in a production environment(?)
+Enable Pythonic compiling of altered .scss files in a production environment(?)

 ************************************